unixwzrd/unixwzrd.github.io/html/projects/UnicodeFix/_posts/2025-04-25-unicodefix-introduction.md

 This wasn't a one-off patch anymore - it was shaping up to be a reliable bridge between messy, over-encoded text and what a compiler, parser, or linter actually expects.

 That's when we knew: we weren't just solving *our* problem.
-We were solving a growing, urgent problem for *everyone* - and doing it fast.
+We were solving a growing, urgent problem for *everyone* - and doing it fast
 ---

 ## Building a Smarter, Tougher Tool